chesahkalu/My_Python/README.md

 [5-interest_rate.py](./5-interest_rate.py): Calculating and printing interest rate when given initial investment, rate and time.

 [6-pine_tree.py](./6-pine_tree.py): This code prints a pictorial pine tree using the `#` symbol.
-It shows how to manipulate end of lines and spaces and new lines.
+It shows how to manipulate end of lines,spaces and new lines.

-[7-string_manipulators](./7-string_manipulators.py): This conatains a hand full of funtions to manipulate strings.
+[7-string_manipulators](./7-string_manipulators.py): This conatains a handfull of functions to manipulate strings.

+[8-random_lis](./8-random_list.py): This show usage of the python random function in creating a random listt of integers.